ScorpioTM/AutoIt-Snippets/README.md

 # AutoIt Snippets
 Some of my personal UDF's and Small Functions.

+ - GetInfo.au3 `(Get the Basic Information from the System using the Windows Registry.)`

 ### Functions:
  - GetOS.au3 `(Gets te Operative System)`
  - GetAV.au3 `(Gets te AntiVirus Software)`